rollup/plugins/packages/typescript/README.md

 A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
 By default all `.ts` and `.tsx` files are targeted.

+### `filterRoot`

+Type: `String` | `Boolean`<br>
+Default: `rootDir` ?? `tsConfig.compilerOptions.rootDir` ?? `process.cwd()`

+Optionally resolves the include and exclude patterns against a directory other than `process.cwd()`.
+If a String is specified, then the value will be used as the base directory.
+Relative paths will be resolved against `process.cwd()` first.
+If `false`, then the patterns will not be resolved against any directory.

+By default, patterns resolve against the rootDir set in your TS config file.

+This can fix plugin errors when parsing files outside the current working directory (process.cwd()).

 ### `tsconfig`

 Type: `String` | `Boolean`<br>